Vyral/base-template/_posts/2019-10-29-3-costly-mistakes-you-must-avoid-as-a-landlord.md

 **1\.
 Entering the rented property without notice.** This act is subject to a fine, which is usually worth at least one month’s rent.
 If you want to enter your rented property, you need to give at least 48 hours’ notice to your tenant(s).&nbsp;

 **2\.
 Not refunding the security deposit after the tenant moves out.** In Arizona, landlords have 14 days to refund the full deposit or itemize what’s collected in terms of any damages.
-If you don’t do this within 14 days, you’ll be fined an amount 3x the security deposit.&nbsp;
+If you don’t do this within 14 days, you’ll be fined an amount three times the security deposit.&nbsp;

 **3\.
 Speaking to your tenant(s) when they file for bankruptcy.** If they do file for bankruptcy, you’re not allowed to talk to them at all—doing so will result in a $5,000 fine.&nbsp;